 Inflammation, whether acute or chronic, is very often associated with pain.
 Similar to inflammation, pain can be physiological (an adaptive means of protecting tissues from real or perceived danger) or pathological (chronic, and often debilitating despite resolution of the original stimulus).
 Chronic pain can be caused by a variety of situations including inflammatory diseases such as some of those listed above (inflammatory pain), tumor formation (cancer pain), and nerve injury (neuropathic pain).

 We offer a range of inflammatory pain models from acute inflammatory pain to chronic pain associated with arthritic conditions.
-Don't see the model or assessment you are looking for?
+If you are looking for other models or assessments, our scientists will be happy to assist you with validating them based on professional literature.
 Our scientists are experienced with validating based on literature.

 |Experience||Range of Readouts||Options|

 Speak to one of our scientists about your requirements.